lemieuxl/pyGenClean/docs/index.md

 ## Installation

 `pyGenClean` is a Python package that works on both Linux and Windows operating systems.
-It requires a set of Python dependencies and PLINK.
+It requires a set of Python dependencies and _Plink_.
 Complete installation procedures are available for both Linux and Windows in the following sections.